northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps/desktopood.md

 - LibreOffice suite of applications (word, spreadsheet, and presentation processing)

 :::{note}
-The desktop application is a Singularity container; a Singularity container cannot run inside the desktop application.
+The desktop application is a {term}`Singularity` container; a Singularity container cannot run inside the desktop application.
 It fails if users run a container-based module or program via the desktop application.
 :::